odriverobotics/ros_odrive/odrive_node/README.md

   This service requires regular heartbeat messages from the ODrive to determine the procedure result and will block until the procedure completes, with a minimum call time of 1 second.

+* `/clear_errors`: Clears disarm_reason and procedure_result and re-arms the brake resistor if applicable

+  If the axis dropped into IDLE because of an error, clearing the errors does not put the axis back into CLOSED_LOOP_CONTROL.
+To do so, you must request CLOSED_LOOP_CONTROL again explicitly.

 ### Data Types

 All of the Message/Service fields are directly related to their corresponding CAN message.
 For more detailed information about each type, and how to interpet the data, please refer to the [ODrive CAN protocol documentation](https://docs.odriverobotics.com/v/latest/manual/can-protocol.html#messages).